9th Battalion, Middlesex Regiment: Insignia

 On transfer to the RA, the regiment was allowed the privilege of wearing the Middlesex Regiment cap badge and buttons together with RA collar badges.
 A regimental arm flash was worn during World War II, consisting of a diamond divided vertically in maroon and gold.
 Postwar, the Middlesex Regiment cap badge was worn on the beret and forage cap with a maroon and gold diamond backing; however, the arm flash was altered from a diamond to a triangle.
 Officers wore the cap badge in silver with the other ranks' cap badge as their collar badge.
 In service dress (which was the darker 'Guards' shade of khaki) the officers wore the badges in bronze.
 They are believed to have worn a maroon and gold lanyard.

-The unit's first stand of Regimental colours, presented by HRH Princess Beatrice of Battenburg in 1910 and laid up in 1950, and their replacements presented that year by Lt-Gen Sir Brian Horrocks, are preserved in the Middlesex Regiment Chapel in St Paul's Cathedral.
+The unit's first stand of Regimental colours, presented by HRH Princess Beatrice of Battenburg in 1910 and laid up in 1950, and their replacements presented that year by Lt-Gen Sir Brian Horrocks (the battalion's prewar adjutant), are preserved in the Middlesex Regiment Chapel in St Paul's Cathedral.